 - No pain.
 Never have pain from root canals, crowns, or extractions again, or deal with taking your dentures in and out each night.

 - Permanent.
 Make one investment in full mouth implants for a forever-functioning, beautiful smile.

 - Avoid other issues.
 Prevent bone loss, premature aging, and facial sagging.

 Implant snap-on dentures are a very popular option for tooth replacement.
 Two dental implants are placed on the bottom or top arch of your mouth and the denture attaches to the implants, making it much more secure than traditional dentures.

 Traditional dentures have been around for centuries, making them a well-known option for tooth replacement.
 While they can look nice and are better than nothing, they have some major drawbacks.
 Dentures can be difficult to eat with due to them moving around and due to the roof of the mouth being covered, many people experience loss of taste and temperature sensations.

-While we specialize in full mouth dental implants for those seeking a permanent solution to their oral health struggles or looking to replace their dentures.
-We also understand that dentures are the right option for some patients.Dentures vs. Full Arch Dental Implants
+While we specialize in full-mouth dental implants for those seeking a permanent solution to their oral health struggles or looking to replace their dentures.
+We also understand that dentures are the right option for some patients.Dentures vs. Full-Mouth Dental Implants

 Not Sure Which Option Is Right For You?